celo-org/docs/docs/protocol/identity/smart-contract-accounts.md

 A smart contract account on the other hand is a smart contract that can be used to interact with other smart contracts on behalf of the owner.
 Celo provides an open-source implementation of a smart contract account; the [meta-transaction wallet](https://github.com/celo-org/celo-monorepo/blob/master/packages/protocol/contracts/common/MetaTransactionWallet.sol) (MTW).
-In general, ownership can be determined in arbitrary ways, but most commonly an EOA is designated as the owner and can authorize transactions my signing a meta-transaction containing the details of the authorized transaction.
+In general, ownership can be determined in arbitrary ways, but most commonly an EOA is designated as the owner and can authorize transactions by signing a meta-transaction containing the details of the authorized transaction.
 This is how the meta-transaction wallet works.
 In this case you can think of the smart contract account as the primary account, and the EOA as the controller of this account.